nudgebg/egvinsulin/README.md

 ### Prepare the raw data
  1. Download the study data zip files from [jaeb.org](https://public.jaeb.org/datasets/diabetes) (see [supported studies](#supported-studies)).
- 2. Extract and move the folders inside the `data/raw` directory.
+ 2. Move the files inside the `data/raw` directory.
+Zipped files can either be used directly or extracted.
 Do not rename the folder names, otherwise the `run_functions.py` won't know how to process them.
- 3. Depending on which studies you downloaded, the folder structure should look something like this.
+ 3. Depending on which studies you downloaded, and whether you have extracted zip folders or not, the folder structure should look something like this.
 ```
     egvinsulin/
     ├── data/